gubnich/frontcamp/report.md

         "ok" : 1
 }`

+---
-4. Create a partial index on cuisine field which will be used only when filtering on borough equal to “Staten Island”:
+*4. Create a partial index on cuisine field which will be used only when filtering on borough equal to “Staten Island”:*

 ##### Query: